PedroRASB/ISNet/README.md

-Official code for paper "Towards Ignoring Backgrounds and Improving Generalization: a Costless DNN Visual Attention Mechanism" (https://arxiv.org/abs/2202.00232), based on PyTorch (originally implemented with PyTorch version 1.11.0).
+Official code for paper "Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization" (https://doi.org/10.1038/s41467-023-44371-z, https://www.nature.com/articles/s41467-023-44371-z), based on PyTorch (originally implemented with PyTorch version 1.11.0).

 Abstract:

-This work introduces an attention mechanism for image classifiers and the corresponding deep neural network (DNN) architecture, dubbed ISNet.
-During training, the ISNet uses segmentation targets to learn how to find the image’s region of interest and concentrate its attention on it.
-The proposal is based on a novel concept, background relevance minimization in LRP explanation heatmaps.
-It can be applied to virtually any classification neural network architecture, without any extra computational cost at run-time.
-Capable of ignoring the background, the resulting single DNN can substitute the common pipeline of a segmenter followed by a classifier, being faster and lighter.
-We tested the ISNet with three applications: COVID-19 and tuberculosis detection in chest X-rays, and facial attribute estimation.
-The first two tasks employed mixed training databases, which fostered background bias and shortcut learning.
-By focusing on lungs, the ISNet reduced shortcut learning, improving generalization to external (out-of-distribution) test datasets.
-When training data presented background bias, the ISNet’s test performance significantly surpassed standard classifiers, multi-task DNNs (performing classification and segmentation), attention-gated neural networks, Guided Attention Inference Networks, and the standard segmentation-classification pipeline.
-Facial attribute estimation demonstrated that ISNet could precisely focus on faces, being also applicable to natural images.
-ISNet presents an accurate, fast, and light methodology to ignore backgrounds and improve generalization, especially when background bias is a concern.
+Features in images’ backgrounds can spuriously correlate with the images’ classes, representing background bias.
+They can influence the classifier’s decisions, causing shortcut learning (Clever Hans effect).
+The phenomenon generates deep neural networks (DNNs) that perform well on standard evaluation datasets but generalize poorly to real-world data.
+Layer-wise Relevance Propagation (LRP) explains DNNs’ decisions.
+Here, we show that the optimization of LRP heatmaps can minimize the background bias influence on deep classifiers, hindering shortcut learning.
+By not increasing run-time computational cost, the approach is light and fast.
+Furthermore, it applies to virtually any classification architecture.
+After injecting synthetic bias in images’ backgrounds, we compared our approach (dubbed ISNet) to eight state-of-the-art DNNs, quantitatively demonstrating its superior robustness to background bias.
+Mixed datasets are common for COVID-19 and tuberculosis classification with chest X-rays, fostering background bias.
+By focusing on the lungs, the ISNet reduced shortcut learning.
+Thus, its generalization performance on external (out-of-distribution) test databases significantly surpassed all implemented benchmark models.

 ## Content
 LRPDenseNet.py: code to create a DenseNet, based on the original TorchVision model, but  without in-place ReLU, and with an extra ReLU in transition layers.